Qatten: A General Framework for Cooperative Multiagent Reinforcement Learning: Theoretical Analysis of Global and Individual Q-values

 where $\lambda_{i,h}$ is a linear functional of all partial derivatives $\frac{\partial^{h}Q_{tot}}{\partial Q^{i_1}...\partial Q^{i_h}}$ of order $h$, and decays super-exponentially fast in $h.$ \end{theorem}

-We remark when we employ attention mechanism to approximate $\lambda_i$, $\lambda_{i,h}$ is modelled as single-head attention.
-As far as we know, {\bf this yields, for the first time, a theoretical explanation of multi-head construction in attention mechanism.} Since $\lambda_{i,h}$ decays fast in $h$, we stop the series at $H$ (number of heads) for feasible computations in the next section.
-For a proof of Theorem~\ref{theorem-multihead} see Appendix~\ref{appendix-proofs}.
+A rigorous proof and analysis of Theorem~\ref{theorem-multihead} can be found in Appendix~\ref{appendix-proofs}, we briefly cover the proof idea here to keep our presentation intact.
+At first glance, this theorem may be questioned since $Q_{tot}$ as a functional of all the $Q^i$s absolutely contains non-linear terms, such as $Q^iQ^j$.
+To address this issue, we multiple $Q^iQ^j$ directly and find that we can reformulate $Q^iQ^j$ with first-order terms $Q^{i}$ and $Q^{j}$.
+In the multiplication result of $Q^iQ^j$, $\alpha_i\alpha_j$ is a constant term; The term $\alpha_i\beta_j(a^j-a_o^j)^2=\alpha_i (Q^j-\alpha_j)$ and thus contributes a linear term $\alpha_iQ^j$ and a constant term $-\alpha_i\alpha_j$, and so is the term $\beta_i(a^i-a_o^i)^2\alpha_j$; Finally, the fourth-order term $\beta_i(a^i-a_o^i)^2\beta_j(a^j-a_o^j)^2$ is negligible.
+In this simple computation, the major part of the second-order term $Q^iQ^j$ is the same as the major part of a linear term $Q^i$ and $Q^j$, other non-linear higher-order terms follow the similar approximating process.
+Thus, we could just use individual Q-values to effectively approach the global Q-value.

-Our Eq.~(\ref{formula-multihead}) appears to be linear in $Q^i$, yet contains all the non-linear information: the head coefficient $\lambda_{i,h}$ is a linear functional of all partial derivatives of order $h$, and corresponds to all cross terms $Q^{i_1}...Q^{i_h}$ of order $h$ (e.g. $\lambda_{i,2}$ corresponds to second order non-linearity $Q^iQ^j$).
-This non-linearity includes, in particular, the special case of mixing network in QMIX model \cite{rashid_qmix_2018}.
-In fact, when expanding non-linear terms $Q^{i_1}...Q^{i_h}$, we find that its major part is identical to a linear term with coefficient $\lambda_{i,h}$, which contributes to a summand of the coefficient $\lambda_i$ - this is how our proof of Theorem~\ref{theorem-multihead} works (Appendix~\ref{appendix-proofs}).
+Eq.~(\ref{formula-multihead}) appears to be linear, yet contains the non-linear information since the head coefficient $\lambda_{i,h}$ is a function of all partial derivatives of order $h$, and corresponds to all cross terms $Q^{i_1}...Q^{i_h}$ of order $h$ (e.g. $\lambda_{i,2}$ corresponds to second order non-linearity $Q^iQ^j$).
+When we implement Theorem~\ref{theorem-multihead} to design our multiagent value decomposition network in realistic applications, we propose to adopt the attention mechanism as the universal function approximator \cite{yun2019transformers} to approximate the coefficients $\lambda_{i,h}(s)$ (upto a normalization factor).
+The Universal Approximation Theorem for Transformer proved in \cite{yun2019transformers} mathematically justifies our choice, where attention mechanism is shown to be the main force of the Transformer's approximation ability.
+Next, we introduce our practical framework in detail based on the decomposition formation and validate its effectiveness in the experiment section.

-While our theory is developed locally, which usually requires an effective (convergence) radius of local approximations in action space, extensive experiments conducted in Section~\ref{section:experiment} show that this approximation radius readily covers a wide range of practical applications.